AppDaemon/appdaemon/docs/DASHBOARD_CREATION.rst

 -  ``state_map``
 -  ``enabled`` - if set to 0 the switch cant be pressed but only shows status
 -  ``momentary`` - after the set amount of milliseconds the old state returns (momentary button)
+- ``simulate_feedback`` - set by default, but when set to `0`, the widget's feedback will be solely based on the state of the entity.
+Also when set to `0`, the momentary option above will be disabled

 Style Arguments:
 ^^^^^^^^^^^^^^^^^^